 Is pollution an issue?

 Whether you’re vaporizing or smoking, both come with a risk of post-consumer pollution.
 Smoking papers must be discarded after use, and some pre-rolls come in non-recyclable packaging.
 In terms of vaping, some argue that vaporizing can reduce pollution.
 However, this assumes that reusable vaporizing methods are being used.
 Some vaporizers are disposable, but recycling is often hard to find even for programs that do exist.
 There are ways to make smoking and vaporizing more environmentally friendly!
 Using glass to smoke or use concentrates can ensure that no materials must be wasted after use.
+Seek out brands that use sustainable packaging.
 Furthermore, if you vape, you can choose to use a reusable vaporizer or vape pen rather than a disposable model.